 Do you have difficulty chewing or yawning?
-Do you experience jaw pain?
+Are you suffering from jaw pain?
 Do you hear clicking noises when you open or close your mouth?
 If so, you may have TMJ dysfunction.

-Temporomandibular joint dysfunction, also known as TMJ dysfunction, is a condition that causes pain and stiffness of the jaw joint and its surrounding muscles.
+Temporomandibular joint dysfunction, also known as TMJ dysfunction, is a condition that causes pain and stiffness in the jaw joint and its surrounding muscles.

 The temporomandibular joint connects your jaw to your skull.
 If there is an injury to this joint or it becomes damaged in any way, TMJ dysfunction may develop.

 The temporomandibular joint is a complex and important structure composed of bones, tendons, and muscles that may cause you to feel pain on one or both sides of the jaw.
-This can make it very difficult to open your mouth, talk, yawn, and chew.
+In addition, this can make it very difficult to open your mouth, talk, yawn, and chew.